 There is so much more to improving eczema, and other difficult skin conditions, than just applying a skin care product.
-Whatever skin problem you have, you need to address it from so many different angles.
-This survival pack contains nine items you can put to use right now.
+Whatever skin problem you have, you need to address it from many different angles.
+This survival pack contains eight items you can put to use right now.
 Then they should help you to create a better environment for keeping your eczema totally under control.

 If you’d like to see an improvement in your eczema, there are so many things to think about.
 I covered all this in my easy-to-read guide to dealing with eczema, which you can buy for £5.95.
 Click here.

 You can now get my fantastic “Eczema Survival Pack” which contains an invaluable selection of very helpful eczema-friendly products and information, which I have carefully sourced.
 I use all these things and consider them to be absolutely essential in keeping my own, and my daughter’s, eczema under control.

 1. LJ’s Guide to Living with Eczema: every day ways to keep eczema under control naturally.
 Worth £5.95.
 My fabulous book which covers everything you need to know.
 From what to eat, what not to eat, supplements to take, ways to reduce stress, skincare ingredients to avoid, natural skincare to try, food intolerance, and therapies (acupuncture, homeopathy etc) to try.
 It’s easy to read, you can pick out the bits that apply to you or just read the whole thing.

 2. Pocket Scratchy Balm worth £2.95.
 My best selling world famous Organic Scratchy Balm in a mini format.
 Try it, see if it helps.